UCL-ARC/epidemiology-llm-data-tasks/ground_truth/README.md

 ## Ground Truth Creation
-Running initialise.sh will build each ground truth test set.
+Running initialise.sh will build each ground truth set.
 We have avoided storing and sharing this data and opted for on demand recreation from the raw data.
-It is required to ensure that ../raw_data is populated with associated data required for each test case.
+It is required to ensure that ../raw_data is populated with associated data required for each sample.

-To create a new test case copy `test_template` and edit `metadata.json`, `task.yml` and `rtruth.R` as required.
+To create a new sample copy `sample_template` and edit `metadata.json`, `task.yml` and `rtruth.R` as required.

-Each test case consists of
+Each sample consists of

 ```
 data/